 - Contents may be searched, if applicable.

-- The device returned at 3:00pm
+- The device returned at 3:00 p.m.

-- Students will incur a fine:
+- Students will incur the following escalating consequences:

-- First Offense: \$5
+- First Offense: After-School Detention

-- Second Offense: \$10
+- Second Offense: \$5 fee

-- Third Offense: \$15 and parents must collect phone

-- Fourth Offense and beyond: \$20 and parents will collect the phone, and the students will be assigned a Saturday Detention.
+- Third Offense: \$10 fee and a Saturday Detention.

-- Depending on the circumstances, the student may be denied the right to bring the device to school.

-- Multiple violations of the policy will result in disciplinary measures appropriate to the circumstances, including expulsion if warranted.
+- Fourth Offense and beyond: parents will collect the phone, and the students will need to leave the device in the front office for the entire day. - Depending on the circumstances, the student may be denied the right to bring the device to school. - Multiple violations of the policy will result in disciplinary measures appropriate to the circumstances, including expulsion if warranted.